anonymous-editor/BRMM/README.md

 Anyone (who wants to improve BRMM) can make pull requests to `BRMM_100.py`.
 Be sure to provide a description of what you want to change however, so that it is more likely to be approved.
 This is a **semi-community project**, so please don't fork the project into another public repository.

-## Running BRMM From Source Code:

-The source code is included as `BRMM_latest.py` and `BRMM_100.py` for those who want it.
-All dependencies are listed as `imports` at the top of each script.

-To open the script from source, you'll need:
-- An IDE (I just used `Visual Studio Code`)
-- `Python 3.12`

-To actually run the script, you'll need the following dependecies:
-- `pip` (Package Manger to install everything below)
-- `customtkinter`
-- `pillow `
-- `gdown`
-- `requests`

   Instructions to install things via `pip` can be found [here](https://pip.pypa.io/en/stable/installation/)

   Once you're done with everything, you should be able to simply open the python script and run the application normally.